yubinbai/leetcode/src/longest_substring_with_at_least_k_repeating_characters/README.md

 Solution
 ---

-for each starting point of substring, use a sliding window to maintain counter of chars
+naive: for each starting point of substring, use a sliding window to maintain counter of chars
 time: n^2

+optimized: use an inversion of thinking. find the infrequent elements (show less than k times) as splits since any of these infrequent elements couldn’t be any part of the substring we want.
+time: n*logn